Balkhab uprising: War

 The two sides engaged in battles in the Dezdan Valley, Dozdan Dara, Qom Kotal and Ab-e Kalan areas, and dozens of deaths and injuries were reported, with the Taliban having more losses.
 A source close to Mehdi Mujahid claimed that Taliban forces had withdrawn from several fronts after being overpowered by Mehdi's forces.

 On 25 June, the Taliban launched an airstrike at the home of Mehdi Mujahid, although neither he nor his family was injured or killed.

 On 3 July, the Taliban executed nine of Mehdi Mujahid's fighters who had surrendered.
-The Taliban fighters also committed many atrocities against Hazara civilians.
+The Taliban fighters also committed atrocities against the civilians in Balkhab.
 On 6 July, the Taliban deployed almost 8,000 fighters and surrounded all of Balkhab district and banned anyone from leaving or entering.
 The Taliban also cut off all internet in Balkhab.
 Mehdi Mujahid urged his fighters to not lose hope and to fight hard against the Taliban.

 Karim Khalili, another Hazara politician and leader of Hezbe Wahdat, criticized the Taliban for their treatment of the Balkhab civilians.
 He wrote that "In this war, there are clear signs of crimes against humanity; Civilians have been directly and intentionally attacked, people's houses and properties have been looted.
 In addition, the communication and networks of the region have been cut off and the transportation routes to provide food for the people have been cut off completely."

 Sometime around early July, the Taliban captured Golwarz village near Bakhlab as part of their campaign against the rebels.
 Several war crimes were reportedly committed by the Taliban against the mostly Hazara population throughout the campaign, causing refugees to flee to the neighboring provinces.

-The conflict ended with a Taliban victory and the death of Mehdi Mujahid.
+The conflict ended with a Taliban victory and the death of Mehdi Mujahid in the town of Kohsan, close to the Iranian border.

 War crimes and human rights abuses

 In the rural areas around Balkhab district, the Taliban committed a series of war crimes against the Shia Hazara population during the conflict.
-On 29 June 2022, the Afghan Independent Human Rights Commission (AIHRC) stated that the Taliban had executed civilians and prisoners of war, set fire to civilians' homes and bombed civilian infrastructure.
+On 29 June 2022, the Afghan Independent Human Rights Commission (AIHRC) stated that the Taliban had executed civilians and prisoners of war, set fire to civilians' homes, displaced civilians, and bombed civilian infrastructure.
 AIHRC classified the Taliban's actions as constituting war crimes.
 As of 1 July, 23 civilians killed by the Taliban had been identified, and 29 remained unidentified, according to Rukhshana Media.
 On 2 July, Hasht-e Subh estimated that 150 civilians had been killed by the Taliban and that some had been tortured.
 An estimated 27,000 locals were also displaced.
 Ayatollah Sistani sent about 1,000 packages of food and other basic needs to the displaced Hazaras, and the Baba Mazari Foundation sent about 80 packages.